NoamAriel/python-course-assignments/day04/README.md

 To do so, the code searches each family of caddisfly (extracted from wikipedia), plus the word "fibroin," on the NCBI website and saves the data sequence folder (ncbi_fibroin_sequences) in a nested structure (suborder -> superfamily -> family -> species).
 The code also indicates whether the sequence is full or partial, whether the data pertains to a heavy chain, a light chain, or another sequence (which is not relevant to our purpose).
 For convenience, the code saves the data in two file types: "fasta" for future analysis and "md" for user readability.

+## install

+to initiate the code pls notice that you have the files "caddisfly_scraper.py" and "ncbi_fibroin_scraper.py" in the same direction, and install the dependencies = [requests], [beautifulsoup4] (by typing in the terminal: uv pip install requests uv pip install beautifulsoup4
+)
+and last run the file:
+uv run .\ncbi_fibroin_scraper.py

 # deleting __pycache__ folders